tammytru/201GroupProject/README.md

 ### 1. download the React app

-Clone this repo and run 'npm install' to download all the dependencies.
+Clone this repo and run 'npm install' also run 'npm install styled-components' and 'npm install react-icons' to download all the dependencies.

 ### 2. download the Java backend